 Fundamentally, all moving image formats (film, analog video, digital video) consist of a sequence of still images (referred to as "frames"), which, displayed in rapid succession at a constant rate, produce the illusion of movement.
-The image sequence may also be coupled with an audio stream consisting of one (mono), two (stereo) channels, or multiple surround (Dolby Pro Logic, DTS, THX, etc.).
+The image sequence may also be coupled with an audio stream consisting of one (mono) or two (stereo) channels.
 In digital video, frames consist of bitmapped digital images, and the audio stream consists of a digital audio file.